 Meet the Combatants for Peace: a bi-national, grassroots, nonviolence movement in in Israel and Palestine, who are doing just that everyday.

-These former fighters, from both sides of the conflict, are now working together dedicating their lives so that their neighbors may live with dignity, respect and equality – and in peace.
+These former fighters, from both sides of the conflict, are now working together dedicating their lives so that both peoples may live with dignity, equality, respect and peace.
 They offer their time, their understanding, their forgiveness – and most importantly their courage, to stand up and demand real change.

 “It’s harder than violence, I’ll admit that,” says Sulaiman Khatib, the Palestinian Director of the movement.
 “I am an ex-fighter and from my personal experience I will tell you: it’s possible to find other solutions…The Palestinian narrative [presents the situation] as a zero-sum game, achieved through armed struggle and violence – it doesn’t work.
 For a century, our conflict hasn’t worked… We have to transform this energy into nonviolent action.”

 ‘Combatants for Peace’ is an incredibly active grass-roots movement, with a variety of activities particularly among young people.
 The movement is made up of nine regional groups composed jointly of both Israelis and Palestinians.
-These groups form the basis of community building, narrative sharing and joint, nonviolent activism against the Occupation.
+These groups form the basis of community building, narrative sharing and joint, nonviolent activism working to end the Occupation.
 The Combatants also have a theater group and a women’s group.